NrichAI/Sounds-Like-Me/README.md

 <div align="center">

-### Sounds Like Me applies validated music psychology research to derive structured personality profiles — without surveillance, without self-report bias, and without tracking.
+### Sounds Like Me delivers validated music psychology research as a functional personality discovery platform — without surveillance, without self-report bias, and without tracking.

 **The output is self-knowledge.
 The methodology is science.**